bossley9/dotfiles/.config/install/doc/nixos.md

   ```
   nixos-generate-config --root /mnt
   ```
-- Generate a unique identifier to use as the host id:
+- Generate a unique identifier to use as the host id.
+This is require for ZFS:
   ```
   head -c 8 /etc/machine-id
   ```
-- Edit `/mnt/etc/nixos/configuration.nix` to edit the NixOS configuration file and add the following settings.
-You will also be creating a new user in the process:
+- Edit `/mnt/etc/nixos/configuration.nix` to edit the NixOS configuration file and add (or modify) the following settings using the host id generated earlier.
   ```
   boot.loader.efi.canTouchEfiVariables = true;
   boot.loader.efi.efiSysMountPoint = "/efi";
   boot.loader.systemd-boot.enable = true;
+  boot.loader.grub.efiInstallAsRemovable = false;
+  boot.loader.grub.enable = false;
+  boot.loader.grub.device = "nodev";
+  ...
   boot.supportedFilesystems = [ "zfs" ];
-  boot.initrd.supportedFilesystems = ["zfs"]; # boot from zfs
+  boot.initrd.supportedFilesystems = [ "zfs" ];
-  services.zfs.autoScrub.enable = true;
   ...
   networking.hostId = "HOST_ID_HERE";
-  ...
-  users.extraUsers.USER_NAME_HERE = {
-    createHome = true;
-    extraGroups = [ "wheel" ];
-    home = "/home/USER_NAME_HERE";
-    initialPassword = "test";
-    isNormalUser = true;
-    shell = pkgs.mksh;
-  };
   ```
 - Then install the operating system.
   ```
-  nixos-rebuild switch
   # the installation will prompt you for a root password
   nixos-install
   ```